KillianLynch/NEW-19C-LAB/json-collection/json-collection.md

 	```
 	![add constraint](./images/sql-query.png)

 	JSON_Exists is a SQL/JSON function that checks that a SQL/JSON path expression selects at least one value in the JSON data.
 The selected value(s) are not extracted – only their existence is checked.
-Here, *$?(@.title.type() == "string" && @.price.number() > 0)* i a standard, SQL/JSON path expressions.
+Here, *$?(@.title.type() == "string" && @.price.number() > 0)* is a standard, SQL/JSON path expressions.
 You'll learn more about SQJ/JSON functions later in this lab.

 3. Once the *products* table is altered, navigate back to JSON workshop.
 Click the navigation menu on the top left and select **JSON** under Development.

 	![JSON navigation](./images/nav2-json.png)

-4. Validate that the following documents cannot get inserted as fields are missing or of wrong type.
+4. Validate that the following documents cannot get inserted as fields are missing or of the wrong type.

 	Click New JSON Document icon, copy and paste the following query in the worksheet and click **Create**.